Sandeepkasturi/Streamlit-ShareHub/README.md

 ## Credits

-Streamlit ShareHub is developed by [Sandeep Kasturi](https://instagram.com/sandeep_kasturi_).
+Streamlit ShareSpace is developed by [Sandeep Kasturi](https://instagram.com/sandeep_kasturi_).
 It utilizes the Streamlit library for building the web application interface and interacting with Streamlit apps.
 Clone to Streamlit cloud.